 You can also find out more about how patient information is used at:

-https://www.hra.nhs.uk/information-about-patients/ (which covers health and care research); and
+- https://www.hra.nhs.uk/information-about-patients/ (which covers health and care research)

-https://understandingpatientdata.org.uk/what-you-need-know (which covers how and why patient information is used, the safeguards and how decisions are made)
+- https://understandingpatientdata.org.uk/what-you-need-know (which covers how and why patient information is used, the safeguards and how decisions are made)

-You can change your mind about your choice at any time.
+Please note: you can change your mind about your choice at any time.